Pampa de Achala: Hydrography

 The average precipitation for the area is 800 mm.
 In summer precipitation is in the form of rain, and generally in the winter it is found in the form of snow.
 Fog is common all year due to the humid winds from the east; the cold winds from the south are also not uncommon.
 An intricate network of streams, ponds, lakes and springs give this region the characteristic function as a 'sponge' that absorbs and retains the moisture throughout the year, channeling it into the water sources which supplied much of the population of the province.
 It is a natural basin for precipitation, and for this reason, the provincial government declared the region as the provincial water reserve of Pampa de Achala.
 The area contains the headwaters of four major rivers of the province: Suquía (or First River), Xanaes (or Second River) and Ctalamochita (or Third River) flowing towards the eastern margin of the Sierras.
 Towards the western side of the region we find the headwaters of the Rio Mina Clavero river.

+From December to March it rains more water than what is lost due to evapotranspiration.

+Soils

+Soils in Pampa de Achala are chiefly Phaeozems and Cambisols.
+The central Pampa de Achala have a relatively uneven and rocky topography.
+Some are the soils are made of loess.
+The northern part of Pampa de Achala is more even and continupusly soil cover making it a good grazing land.